 As a television show, Aawitan Kita ran for 35 years.
 When the cast produced an international tour, it became a veritable display of Filipino artistry.
 It was initially aimed to develop and encourage appreciation of Filipino arts and culture through indigenous Filipino music, by way of reviving especially among post-war generations what used to be a homeland’s love for something inherently its own.

-California Theatre Center was founded in 1976 with the purposes of creating quality theatrical experiences for youth and families; instilling an early appreciation of literature and the fine arts in tomorrow's artists and citizens; and providing outstanding educational opportunities and training in the theatre arts.
+California Theatre Center was founded in 1976 with the purposes of creating quality theatrical experiences for youth and families; instilling an early appreciation of literature and the fine arts in tomorrow's artists and citizens; and providing outstanding educational opportunities and training in the theater arts.
 For more information regarding the company or up-coming shows, please call (800) 606-0424.

 Working with over 300 students each year, alongside Skyline advisors like Liza Erpelo, Nate Nevado, Marisa Mariano, and Melanie Espinueva, their goal -- with the help of the Filipino Student Union, Pilipino Cultural Night, Kapatiran Mentorship Program, and Kababayan Dance Troupe -- is to enrich our communities with the pride and love we have for our Filipino and Filipino American language, culture, and heritage through dance, performing arts, and original storytelling on stage.

 A large number of students who graduate from Capuchino High School enroll at Skyline to kick-off their college careers.
-It seemed only natural, that when the High School District decided to rebuild their theatre that the school sought to utilize the performance space at Skyline College to produce their two annual shows.
+It seemed only natural, that when the High School District decided to rebuild their theater that the school sought to utilize the performance space at Skyline College to produce their two annual shows.